eyandocumet/eyandocumet.github.io/projects/pyro.md

   </div>
 </div>

 Next steps involve 3D printing and initial assembly.
-We're intended un using 3D printed PLA plastic for our structual components.
+We plan to use 3D-printed PLA plastic for structural components.